Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< === is for śiṣyaḥ nāmas, ≠≠≠ is for dīkṣā nāmas; it's not zzz 8<< IDK how dīkṣās will be described; SEP field for now...
+	8<< actually dīkṣās will only be configurable; no ≠≠≠ mantra by default, yet